Are you planning a trip to Orkney?

 If Waulkmill Bay is busy…try Scapa or Inganess instead.

-If you’re visiting Kirkwall and want to escape our bustling town centre then a short drive to Waulkmill Bay is always an option.
-It’s a stunning stretch of sand, but there are other options if you arrive and the car park seems busy.
-Scapa beach is a brilliant option and just a 15-minute walk from Kirkwall’s shops.
+If you’re visiting Kirkwall and want to escape the vibrant town centre then a short drive to Waulkmill Bay is always an option.
+It’s a stunning stretch of sand, but there are other choices if you arrive and the beach is busy.
+Scapa is just a 15-minute walk from Kirkwall’s shops.
 Inganess is another beach on the outskirts of Kirkwall that’s well worth a visit.
 It has lovely views, a shipwreck in the bay and you might see one of our tiny eight-seater Islander aircrafts buzzing overhead as it comes in to land at Kirkwall Airport.

 If the Brough of Birsay is busy…try exploring the parish instead.